Maturity-onset diabetes of the young: Diagnosis

 The diagnosis of MODY is confirmed by specific gene testing available through commercial laboratories.

 Classification

 Heterozygous

 MODY is inherited in an autosomal dominant fashion, and most patients therefore have other members of the family with diabetes; penetrance differs between the types (from 40% to 90%).

+A newly discovered monogenetic form of diabetes is marked by a missense variant in the RyR2 gene.
+It has not yet received a MODY type.

 Homozygous

 By definition, the forms of MODY are autosomal dominant, requiring only one abnormal gene to produce the disease; the severity of the disease is moderated by the presence of a second, normal allele which presumably functions normally.
 However, conditions involving people carrying two abnormal alleles have been identified.
 Unsurprisingly, combined (homozygous) defects of these genes are much rarer and much more severe in their effects.